Wolff Pack Family Collective

 Roughly 5–15 pages depending on your situation.
 Long enough to actually be useful, short enough to read in one sitting.
 Designed to be skimmable: clear headings, bullet points where they belong, and detailed language where the nuance matters.

 No. The information is technically public, California's EDD publishes everything.
 The problem is it's spread across a dozen state websites, written in bureaucratic language, and doesn't tell you which programs apply to you or how they stack.
-The guide does that work for you, in plain language, tailored to your specific job and family situation.
+The guide does that work for you, in plain language, matched to your job and family situation.

 Come back and retake the questionnaire whenever your circumstances shift.
 New job, new role, going from full-time to part-time, transitioning between employment types.
 A new guide may better fit your new situation.
 Re-purchase is required for the new variant since each guide is its own deliverable.